Who Wrote the Bible?

 Scholarly Perspective

 Modern biblical scholarship approaches the Bible as a multifaceted tapestry woven from various strands of history, culture, and editorial process.
-The emergence of theories like the Documentary Hypothesis reflects the scholarly consensus that the Pentateuch was not a single author’s work but a compilation of diverse traditions and texts.
-This hypothesis, evolving since the 18th and 19th centuries, identifies several foundational sources that scholars believe were edited together over time.
+The emergence of theories like the Documentary Hypothesis reflects the scholarly consensus that the Pentateuch was not the work of a single author but rather a compilation of diverse traditions and texts.
+This hypothesis, which has evolved since the 18th and 19th centuries, identifies several foundational sources that scholars believe were compiled together over time.

 This analytical perspective opens the door to a deeper understanding of the Bible as both a sacred text and a historical document that has been shaped by countless writers, editors, and communities over millennia.
 It acknowledges the complexities of its origins while honouring its profound spiritual impact.